RealNumberI/streaming-06-smart-smoker-part2/README.md

 # February 11, 2023
 https://github.com/RealNumberI/streaming-06-smart-smoker-part2

-> Use RabbitMQ to distribute tasks to multiple workers
+> Use RabbitMQ to distribute tasks to a consumer

 One process will create task messages.
-Multiple worker processes will share the work.
+A consumer will read the messages.

 ## The Problem / Challenge To Solve